joshbegley/nyt-latest/README.md

 `Despite successfully containing its COVID-19 outbreak, Vietnam has no plans to open up to international tourists yet over fears that doing so could lead to a second wave of infections, the Southeast Asian country's prime minister said on Wednesday.`\
 https://nytimes.com/reuters/2020/06/25/world/asia/25reuters-health-coronavirus-vietnam.html?searchResultPosition=6

-**Spain to Propose Economy Minister Calvino as Eurogroup Chief, Government Says**\
+**Spain to Propose Economy Minister Calvino as Eurogroup Chief**\
-`Spain will formally propose its economy minister Nadia Calvino as a candidate to head the Eurogroup, the government said in a statement on Thursday.`\
+`Spain will propose its economy minister Nadia Calvino as a candidate to head the Eurogroup, the government said in a statement on Thursday, becoming the first country to formally announce a candidate.`\
 https://nytimes.com/reuters/2020/06/25/world/europe/25reuters-spain-eu-calvino.html?searchResultPosition=7

 **Maersk Heads Zero-Carbon Drive in Shipping Sector With $60 Million Research Center**\